-- 1. Properly labeled medication (diazepam) with pre-dosed rectal-tip syringe, and the correct dosage. - 2.
+- Properly labeled medication (diazepam) with pre-dosed rectal-tip syringe and the correct dosage. - 2.
 Labeling matching the physician's request. - 3.
 Screen or drape to be used for privacy (to be provided by parent/guardian). - 4.
-Lubricant for tip of syringe, included in packet with diazepam. - 5.
+Lubricant for tip of syringe of rectal Diazepam. - 5.
 Gloves. - 6.
 The RN's phone number and access to a communication device (e.g. phone, walkie talkie, etc.).